mitranim/posterus/readme.md

 Lightweight: ≈ 7 KB minified + 1 KB dependency.
 Solid performance.
 Much more efficient than "native" promises.

 Includes optional support for coroutines/fibers.
-Similar to async/await, but based on futures, with implicit ownership and cancelation of in-progress work.
+Replacement for async/await based on futures, with implicit ownership and cancelation of in-progress work.
+Also works with promises.
 See [`fiber`](#fiber).

 Interoperable with promises.
 You can [coerce](#futurefrompromisepromise) promises to futures.
 More importantly, they [_automatically_ coerce](#futurethenonresolved-onrejected) to promises.
 Library authors can use them for additional power without inconveniencing their users.